Djnirds1984/SULIT-WIFI-by-AJC/README.md

 *   **Test and restart Nginx**: `sudo nginx -t` followed by `sudo systemctl restart nginx`.

 ### 3. Configure Nodogsplash
-Redirect captive portal clients to the Nginx proxy on the LAN IP.
-The server will now manage the `splash.html` file automatically based on your network settings.
-You only need to set the gateway interface.
+Redirect captive portal clients to the portal's static IP address (which you will set in the admin panel).

 *   **Edit config**: `sudo nano /etc/nodogsplash/nodogsplash.conf`
     *   Set `GatewayInterface wlan0` (or your Wi-Fi adapter's name).